janispritzkau/minecraft-one-player-sleep-datapack/README.md

 # One Player Sleep

-Only one player has to sleep in a bed to skip the night or thunder.
+Only one player is needed to sleep in a bed to skip the night or thunder.

-Optimized version for Minecraft 1.13 of MadCatHoG's [OnePlayerSleepV1-for-Minecraft](https://github.com/MadCatHoG/OnePlayerSleepV1-for-Minecraft-1.12)

 ## Features

+- Kick other players from sleeping
-- Doesn't reset time
+- Doesn't reset day count
-- Clears weather
+- Uses `weather thunder 1` to clear weather
-- Kick sleeping players

 ## Installation

-Copy this repository into the `datapacks` folder in your Minecraft world.
+Copy this repository as folder or zip into the `datapacks` folder in your world.